 Ben Gorzell provided an overview of the solicitation process comprised of the Request for Qualifications (RFQ), Evaluation, Non-Disclosure Agreement (NDO), and Request for Proposals (RFP).
 He noted that there were five responses to the RFQ with one deemed non-responsive.
-He stated that the solicitation included Operational Impact, Additional Functionality, System Longevity, Reliability, Technical Innovation, Leveraging Technology, Emerging Technology, Cost, and Transition Plan.
-He provided an overview of the project timeline beginning with the release of the RFQ on December 7, 2015.
+He outlined the solicitation requirements and project timeline beginning with the release of the RFQ on December 7, 2015.
 He noted that the process included technical research through Southwest Research Institute and field analysis, as well as receipt of 708 user experience surveys regarding the proposed equipment.
-He stated that the EC recommended simulatenous negotiations with the top two RFP respondents during the solicitation process and Best and Final Offers (BAFOs) were finalized in October 2017.
-He noted that the RPF was atypical in its depth of requirements including 228 pages of technical scope, 2,559 technical specifications, and over 420 questions to vendors from the Technical Advisory Committee.
+He stated that the EC recommended simultaneous negotiations with the top two RFP respondents during the solicitation process and Best and Final Offers (BAFOs) were finalized in October 2017.